Words for a Scattering Ashes Ceremony: Gentle Sayings for Letting Go

 Closing the Ceremony

-If the farewell takes place in the ocean, it’s often beautiful to say something as the horizon fades:
+If the farewell takes place at the ocean, it's often beautiful to say something as the horizon opens:

 "Thank you for every sunrise we shared.
 You are part of all of them now."